Tree Canopy & Workforce Community Grant

 Yes, as long as they have signed permission to plant and it is clear who will be responsible for maintaining the trees.

-Can planting be done on municipal property/ right of way in front of an organization/ House of Worship?
+Can planting be done on municipal property/ right of way in front of an organization/ House of Worship or in residential locations?

 Can funding be used for soil amendments?